chjj/compton/README.md

 This is a fork of [Compton](https://github.com/chjj/compton) that adds animated window transitions.
+It is intended for tiling window managers, but may be useful to people who use a mouse as well.

 Video: https://youtu.be/eKwPkiACqF0